Markinch railway station

 Markinch railway station is a railway station in Markinch, Fife, Scotland, which serves the Glenrothes, Leslie and Levenmouth areas of Fife.

-The station is managed by ScotRail and is on the main Edinburgh to Aberdeen Line, 33+1/4 mi north of Edinburgh Waverley.
-The station was rebuilt to include a new building and park and ride facilities for passengers travelling to Glenrothes and the East of Fife.
-There are up to ten buses an hour connecting the station with Glenrothes and four to the Levenmouth area.
-A cycle route has also been completed along the former Leslie Railway into Glenrothes.
+The station is managed by ScotRail and is on the main Edinburgh to Aberdeen Line, 33 mi 20 chain north of Edinburgh Waverley.
+There is a crossover at the north end of the station, which can be used to facilitate trains turning back if the line south is blocked.
+It is situated between Ladybank to the north, Glenrothes with Thornton to the southwest, and Kirkcaldy to the south.